-Simiarities regarding the opportunities of Lifelong Learning will be the focus in this section.
+Similarities regarding the opportunities of Lifelong Learning will be the focus in this section.

 The opportunities with Lifelong Learning and development with these issues in Finland relate e.g. the identification and recognition of prior Learning.
-This recognition if prior knowledge is also a subject to Slovakia.
+This recognition if prior knowledge is also a subject of policy in Slovakia.

 Due to economic crisis in Greece the pressure on policy makers and education administrators to work upon improving the cost-effectiveness of public spending on education was increased.
-In Spain there are some aspects in Lifelong Learning that should be considered.
-The crisis lead enterprises to consider more flexible forms of investments to training at local or sectorial level.
-It may drive people who are currently economically inactive to consider participating in training in order to enter the labor market.
+In Spain and Greece there are some aspects in Lifelong Learning that should be considered in relation to the economic crisis.
+The crisis led enterprises to consider more flexible forms of investments to training at local or sectoral level.
+It may drive people who are currently economically inactive to consider participating in training in order to enter the labour market.
 New forms of informal Learning networks may grow as a response to limiting spending power by individuals and households.

-In addition, in Slovakia the raise low participation of adult population in further/continuing education in accordance with EU 2020 benchmarks with a systematic focus on disadvantaged socio-economic background is a crucial educational issue as well as in Greece.
+In addition, in Slovakia the increase of participation of the adult population in further/continuing education in accordance with EU 2020 benchmarks with a systematic focus on those with a disadvantaged socio-economic background is a crucial educational issue as well as in Greece.
 Thus, Greece had an increasing level of voluntarism among public education teachers to offer free supplementary teaching to pupils from low SES families.